mgdotdev/libRL/manuscript/paper.md

-This library can be installed via pip into the user’s python environment (see README.md for details) and imported/used similarly to any other library available in the standard library. libRL includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community - users are encouraged to consult the docstrings therein for a
+This library can be installed via pip into the user’s python environment (see README.md for details) and imported/used similarly to any other module available in the standard library. libRL includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community - users are encouraged to consult the docstrings therein for a